FIWARE/contribution-requirements/docs/docker.md

 ## Requirements for Containerization (Docker)

 This page summarizes Requirements for providing Docker Containers for FIWARE Generic Enablers.
 [Click here](https://docs.docker.com/engine/understanding-docker/) for an introduction to Docker.
+Container Images can be hosted on any publicly available container registry (e.g. `hub.docker.com`, `ghcr.io`, `quay.io`)

 ### General Requirements